entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu  *et al*.
 (2009); Brazeau (2009); Friedman & Brazeau (2010); Davis *et al*.
 (2012), Character 57; Choo *et al*.
 (2017), Character 56.
 King *et al*.
 (2017), Character 21; Castiello (2018), Character 21; Zhu Y. *et al*.
 (2022), Character 385; Brazeau *et al*.
 (2023), Character 24.

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 0.
+> - The coding of *Achoania jarviki* is changed from 0 to 1.

 382. Olfactory tracts: (0) parallel or near-parallel; (1) significantly diverged.

 > Zhu Y. *et al*.
 (2021), Character 342; Zhu Y. *et al*.
 (2022), Character 386.

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.
+> - The coding of *Psarolepis romeri* is changed from ? to 1.
+The coding of *Guiyu oneiros* is changed from ? to 1.
+The coding of *Achoania jarviki* is changed from ? to 1.
+The coding of *Diabolepis speratus* is changed from ? to 1 (Qiao, 2011).
+The coding of *Porolepis spp* is changed from 0 to 1 (Jarvik, 1972).
+The coding of *Glyptolepis groenlandica* is changed from 0 to 1 (Jarvik, 1972).

 383. Prominent pre-orbital rostral expansion of the neurocranium: (0) present; (1) absent.